VPS Performance: Diagnosing Slow Servers

 If the status page shows many idle processes but response times are still slow, PHP is not the bottleneck and you should look elsewhere.
 If there are no idle processes and requests are queuing, you may need to increase pm.max_children.
 Be cautious when increasing this value, as each worker consumes memory.
 Setting it too high can cause the server to run out of memory instead.

-Nginx and PHP-FPM Connection Settings
+Optimising the Nginx and PHP-FPM Connection

 The connection between Nginx and PHP-FPM can itself become a bottleneck.
 Using a Unix socket typically provides the lowest latency because it avoids network stack overhead.